 Amongst other projects, Tierra Firme is currently working on a large scale sculpture for their solo exhibition titled “Orbital Migration” at Mountain View College opening November 2017; an installation for their solo exhibition at the Latino Cultural Center opening January 2018; organizing an exhibition and public programing for “JUNTX” A Border Arts Symposium at the Latino Cultural Center for March 2018.

 Analise and Sarita also teach natural dye, basketry, and knotting workshops throughout the south serving to demonstrate the conceptual strength of textile materials and processes for creating contemporary art.

 Recently, Tierra Firme was awarded the 2017 Arch and Anne Giles Kimbrough Fund Award from the Dallas Museum of Art.
 Tierra Firme has exhibited works at Brick Haus Studios in Denton, TX, Box 13 Artspace in Houston,TX, Pegasus Plaza, Oak Cliff Cultural Center, Latino Cultural Center, and Kirk Hopper Gallery in Dallas, TX.
 They currently live and work in Denton and Dallas, TX.

 WHO WE ARE

 Analise Minjarez is a fibers artist and educator from El Paso, TX.
 Minjarez creates sculptures and installations sculptures using natural dyes, hog gut, found objects and plastics to highlight the contextual differences between materials.
 Her art investigates Mexican-American identity and the metaphysical awareness created by the landscape of the Texas-Mexico borderland.
-Minjarez received her BFA in Fibers from the University of North Texas and was awarded Innovative Use of Materials by the Dallas Area Fibers Artist in 2013.
+Minjarez received her BFA in Fibers from the University of North Texas.